seawind543/react-token-input/README.md

      * Array of characters for separate user input string.
      * For example, separate user input string 'abc;def' into [abc, def] by separators [';']
      * Note: It take string split() function and RegExp to separate input string,
-     *       so that make sure your costmize separators could be use with RegExp.
+     *       so that make sure your customize separators could be use with RegExp.
      */
     separators: PropTypes.array,